STUDENT SERVICE Hour REQUIREMENTS

 Day With A purpose

-Student Lead Drives
+Student Drives

 Many of our student clubs here at St. Catherine’s high school hosts a drive during the school year to help local and international programs.